minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

   # Replace <TODO1> with a Tor port of your choice >1024.
   # Avoid port 9001 because it's commonly associated with Tor and censors may be scanning the Internet for this port.
   ORPort <TODO1> IPv4Only
-  ExtORPort auto

   # Replace <TODO2> with an obfs4 port of your choice.
   # This port must be externally reachable and must be different from the one specified for ORPort (<TODO1>).
   # Avoid port 9001 because it's commonly associated with Tor and censors may be scanning the Internet for this port.
   ServerTransportListenAddr obfs4 0.0.0.0:<TODO2>
-  ServerTransportPlugin obfs4 exec /usr/bin/obfs4proxy

-  # Replace "<address@email.com>" with your email address so we can contact you
+  # Replace "<PickANickname>" with a nickname that you like for your bridge.
+  # Nicknames must be between 1 and 19 characters inclusive,
+  # and must contain only the characters [a-zA-Z0-9].
+This is optional.
+  Nickname <PickANickname>

-  # if there are problems with your bridge.
-This line
+  # Replace "<address@email.com>" with a email address that you like for your bridge.
-  # can be used to contact you if your relay or bridge is misconfigured or
-  # something else goes wrong.
-Note that we archive and publish all
+  # Note that we archive and publish all
   # descriptors containing these lines and that Google indexes them, so
   # spammers might also collect them.
 You may want to obscure the fact that
   # it's an email address and/or generate a new address for this purpose.
-  # e.g ContactInfo Random Person <nobody AT example dot com>
-  # You might also include your PGP or GPG fingerprint if you have one
-  # This is optional but encouraged.
   ContactInfo <address@email.com>

-  # Pick a nickname that you like for your bridge.
-Nicknames must be between 1 and 19 characters inclusive,
-  # and must contain only the characters [a-zA-Z0-9].
-This is optional.
-  Nickname <PickANickname>
+  ExtORPort auto
+  ServerTransportPlugin obfs4 exec /usr/bin/obfs4proxy
   BridgeRelay 1
   ```